komfiGolabi/celtic-blink/README.md

 ### Existing Bugs
 * favourite page and review section still needs a little message for the users , when there is nothing on the list and no reviews
-* when pressing the arrow up, the arrows disappear-need to be corrected
+* arrow that takes us to be up the page is not visible
 * color of the font on the buttons in the allauth forms

 ## Testing